 As the saying goes, “You only get one chance to make a first impression.”
 This holds a lot of weight with customer service workers as well as administrative staff, who are often the initial point of contact for a company’s clients, vendors and other business contacts.
-Is your team ready with the right customer service mindset?
+But as their boss, do you know the value of building a customer service mindset?

-As the boss, you lead the cause.
+As the boss, you lead the cause and set the tone.
 You can’t expect your staff to provide excellent service if it’s not a personal commitment of your own.
-If you’re going out of your way to exceed expectations with everyone you meet at work, your employees are more likely to follow suit.

-The most important customer service mindset to possess includes the ability to listen and read nonverbal cues, strong verbal and written communication, patience and sound judgment.
+Explain to your staff that the most important elements of a customer service mindset are timeliness, the ability to listen and read nonverbal cues, strong verbal and writing skills, patience, and sound judgment.

-Not everyone will excel in all of these areas, so invest in training when needed.
-It’s especially helpful to have people engage in role-plays to learn the correct way to handle certain situations.
+Not everyone will excel in all these areas, so invest in customer service training when needed.
+It’s especially helpful to have people engage in role playing to learn the correct way to handle certain situations.
 You might even choose to do this periodically as a refresher on providing top-notch service.

-Even if there are standard procedures in place, allow staff to make their own judgment calls sometimes.
+Don’t micromanage.
+Even if there are standard procedures in place, give your teams the autonomy to do more than what may be expected of them.
 A customer has received a defective product?
 An employee might let the customer know he’ll work directly with the person packing the replacement to make sure the one going out is perfect.
-Going above and beyond can help to rebuild the relationship.

-While it’s certainly not fun to hear people vent frustration or complaints about your company, let employees know that there’s an upside: People are giving you the chance to make things right.
+While no one takes pleasure in listening to customers vent frustration or complaints about your company, let employees know there’s an upside: People are giving them the chance to make things right.
 Your staff can help to turn around the situation or, at the very least, provide empathy and action that diffuses the tension.
 If your employees have had sufficient training, they should be prepared for what comes their way.